tatumio/tatum-kms/README.md

 ```

 ### Daemon mode
-By default, Tatum KMS runs as a daemon and periodically checks (defaults to once every 15 seconds) any new pending transactions to sign.
+By default, Tatum KMS runs as a daemon and periodically checks for any new pending transactions to sign.
-Retrieving pending transactions to sign consumes credits from the monthly credit allowance of your API key, 1 credit for every 500 signature IDs per API call.

 ```
 tatum-kms daemon
 ```

-By default, Tatum KMS checks for the pending transactions every 5 seconds using [this API call](https://apidoc.tatum.io/tag/Key-Management-System#operation/GetPendingTransactionsToSign).
-One API call consumes 1 credit from your monthly credit allowance.
+Tatum KMS checks for the pending transactions every 5 seconds by default.
+Retrieving the pending transactions consumes credits from the monthly credit allowance of your API key, 1 credit for every 500 signature IDs per API call.

 To change the frequency of the check, use the `--period` parameter and set it the number of seconds.

 ```
-tatum-kms daemon --period=5
+tatum-kms daemon --period=15
 ```

 After successful startup, the daemon requires the password to the wallet store.
 In the wallet store, the data is encrypted and the password is stored only in the daemon memory.